THIS ART BEGAN BECAUSE OF A DEATH,

 SPORTS MADE HIM A GREAT ARTIST

 "One day on a 220-mile ride with some daft, fast bikies, I fell off, when I woke up propped against a fence alongside the highway, the state police, an ambulance, and gawkers were milling about.
 The ER doctors said I'd separated my shoulder and needed surgery.
 I lost a lot of flesh.
-The ball-bustin 'Race of truth' sounded like fun.
-One month before States I realized I needed a track bike for kilo, so I got one of those, too."
+The ball-busting 'Race of truth' sounded like fun.
+One month before States I realized I needed a track bike for kilo, so I quickly got one of those, too.
+It was a Condor that silvered to New York's National Champion Jackie Simes."

 Turned out he was a speedy banked track bike racer: In 1975 as a Cat 4 cyclist he was PA State Alternate to US Nationals (RHR 28, VO2 Max 75) --- He loved banked track cycling and trained on SE PA roads - bolted onto his brakeless Condor with Cinelli M71s and a 94-inch gear!